What supports/resources are available to my student?

 Over 200 staff members affiliated with the Dean of Students office work daily with UVM students.
 Across all units, we offer students leadership and employment opportunities through a variety of programs.
 We are also present to help students who face obstacles to their being healthy, successful and engaged during their time on campus.
 Please visit our departmental web site for a list of resources available to UVM students.

 I have a concern about my student's experience at UVM.
 Who can I speak to for assistance and information?

 If you are concerned about a situation, please encourage your student to speak to a student services professional in the appropriate college, school, or office to try to resolve the concern.
 For example, if your student has a question about the residence halls, please contact the Department of Residential Life.
 Likewise, if your student has a concern about the judicial process, please contact the Center for Student Conduct.
-If you feel that your concern has not adequately been addressed, we encourage you to call (802-656-3380) or email our office.
+If you feel that your concern has not adequately been addressed, we encourage you to call us (802-656-3380) or email our office.
 We will do our best to provide you with information and address your concern.

 How can I find out information about my student's record?

 Often the Dean of Students office receives calls from parents who want to know specific information about their student's academic or behavioral record (grades, class schedule, advisors, etc).
 University staff-members are prohibited from providing any information about a student's record by the Family Educational Rights & Privacy Act without a waiver from your student.
 Students can sign a FERPA waiver by contacting the Registrar’s Office to give us permission to talk to parents.

 I am worried about my student.
 Where can I get help?

 Many parents often call the Dean of Students Office when they are concerned about their student.
 Our office can contact other staff members to put resources in place for a student who is struggling.
 To speak to someone about your concerns, please call the Assistant Dean for Retention at 802-656-3380.
 You can also look at resources and intervention strategies by category at Student Concerns A-Z.